 And here we were, meeting on Facebook for the first time, March 2015, and have become dear friends ever since!
 Wow!

-Here is that story: It was October 2014, when I finally decided I would never do the things to conform as a typical women ever again.
+Here is that story: It was October 2014, when I finally decided I would never do the things to conform to a typical woman ever again.
 I had gotten very sick and disabled.
-Doctors did not know how to help me, and most had given up on me and I had gotten used to be patient abandoned for not wanting to endure their medical regimen.
+Doctors did not know how to help me, and most had given up on me and I had gotten used to being patient abandoned for not wanting to endure their medical regimen.
 I quickly became sexually taboo.

 At first glance, I did not see the coincidence at first.